-This assignment has six main tasks that are all to be performed in your assigned group of five to eight students.
-We estimate the total size of these assignments to take a total of circa 65 hours per person.
+This assignment has five main tasks that are all to be performed in your assigned group of five to seven students.

-The purposes of the tasks are to give some practice in requirements elicitation, specification, and prioritisation.
-We also require you to do a postmortem analysis of the techniques you used and to evaluate your work and processes.
+The purposes of the tasks are to give you hands-on practice in requirements elicitation, specification, and prioritisation.
+We also require you to do a postmortem analysis of the

+Group Assignment 2011-09-13 Requirements Engineering course, Chalmers, DAT230/DIT276 Robert Feldt techniques you used and to evaluate your work and processes.
 Below, each of the tasks are further described.